Our End-of-Year Campaign is happening NOW - Support VC 💙

 ADAM: [laughing] Right, right.
 That's right.
 I'm secretly just like a YouTube musician who just got somehow terribly lost in the world of science journalism.

 Joss Fong is another science journalist whose videos I never want to miss, ever.
 And we met back in 2014 when Vox was starting, and I was lucky to work alongside you for eight years, Joss.
-We built Vox video together and with an amazing, amazing crew of people.
+We built Vox Video together and with an amazing, amazing crew of people.

 And I would argue that your writing and approach to visual storytelling and unbelievable work ethic truly changed the way that video journalism for thousands of people, whether they know it or not.
 The first video of yours, Joss, that I saw was in 2014, and it was only 20 or 30 seconds long – the “Phases of the Moon” animation.

 JOSS FONG: Yes, yes.
-Because by ‘met me,’ you mean ‘hired me.’ [laughing] And I made that animation so that you would hire me because I was just out of the blue emailing you with very little to go off odd.
+Because by ‘met me,’ you mean ‘hired me.’ [laughing] And I made that animation so that you would hire me because I was just out of the blue emailing you with very little to go off of.
 I mean, I had just come out of j-school for science journalism, but, you know, knew I wanted to do video without having a lot of clips to show for it.

 So I got on to After Effects and tried to make what I thought was like an explanatory visual about the phases of moon, put it on YouTube and sent it to you to try to prove that I could hack it.
 But really, most of the learning happened on the job… that was just to get my foot in the door.